No Heartbeat at 6-Week Ultrasound? What It Means

 Your conception dates may be slightly off

 Ovulation doesn’t always happen on day 14 of your cycle.
-If you ovulated even a few days later than expected, your embryo could be 5 weeks and 3 days rather than 6 weeks — and a heartbeat simply isn’t there yet.
+If you ovulated even a few days later than expected, your embryo could be 5 weeks and 3 days rather than a full 6 weeks — and a heartbeat simply isn’t there yet.
 This is one of the most common explanations, and it’s completely reassuring.

 The position of your uterus

 A retroverted (tilted) uterus is present in around 20–25% of women — a well-recognised anatomical variation documented in obstetric and gynaecological practice.
 It’s completely normal, but it can make early ultrasound imaging more difficult.
-The sonographer has to look through more tissue to visualise the embryo, which can make a faint or very early heartbeat harder to detect.
+The sonographer has to look through more tissue to reach the embryo, which can make a faint or very early heartbeat harder to detect.

 Transabdominal vs transvaginal scan